 What is Wave Energy?

 The energy in ocean waves mainly comes in an irregular form at all times of the day and night.
 Solar energy causes winds to blow over vast ocean areas which, in turn, causes waves to form, gather and travel huge distances to the shoreline of continents.
-The wave height, period and direction are primarily dependent on the wind properties (speed, direction and duration) and also the geometry of the sea (fetch-length and depth).
+The wave height, period and direction are primarily dependent on the wind properties (speed, direction and duration) and also the area of the sea (fetch-length and depth).
 There is surprisingly little loss of energy in deep water ocean waves, so as they travel to distant shores they continue to ‘collect’ more and more wind energy.
-However, as waves approach relatively shallow water, their energy is greatly dissipated due to ground effects and this causes the dynamic, chaotic and highly variable environment we know as wave-breaking close to shore.
+However, as waves approach shallower water, their energy is greatly dissipated due to ground effects and this causes the dynamic, chaotic and highly variable environment we know as wave-breaking close to shore.
 The machines used to exploit energy in shallow or deep water are known as wave energy converters (WECs).
 The Seapower Platform operates in the deep water, and on the surface where the energy is highest.

 “In order for an oscillating system to be a good wave absorber it must also be a good wave generator” (Falnes, 1978).
 An offshore SeaPower Platform, deployed in relatively deep water (>50m) is one such device.

 Wave Energy Resources

 This map shows the wave regimes throughout the world.
 The values refer to the annual average available wave power in kW per metre width of wave crest.
 The areas with the most potential for wave power absorption are those along continental western seaboards with higher concentrations at the higher latitudes.
 Note the high incident power values at Alaska, South America, Ireland, Spain, Portugal, South Africa, Western & Southern Australia and New Zealand.
 Wave energy devices must be scaled to match the local wave resource.

 The draft Offshore Renewable Energy Development Plan prepared by the Irish Department of Communications, Energy and Natural Resources quote the following wave energy potential in Irish waters alone: